-Insights and POTENTIAL SOLUTIONS on global events that impact America.
+Insights and POTENTIAL SOLUTIONS on global events that impact America by Michael Fjetland.

-"The Global American® is based on these principals:
+"The Global American® values are based on these principles:

 These are AMERICAN values.
-They should be applied in our lives and actions globally.
-Michael's story in NEW eBook: "Better Times Ahead: April Fool?"
+They should apply in our lives and actions globally.
+Michael's story is in: "Better Times Ahead: April Fool"